-The Position of the Headache Cooperative of New England (HCNE) Regarding its Relationship with the Pharmaceutical Industry
+The Position of the Headache Cooperative of New England (HCNE) Regarding its Relationship with the Pharmaceutical and Device Industry

 These are our principles:

 - HCNE shall maintain complete control over its policies.
-To this end, no representatives of pharmaceutical companies will participate in formulating or revising these policies.
+To this end, no representatives of pharmaceutical and device companies will participate in formulating or revising these policies.

 - HCNE shall maintain complete control over planning, execution, and publication of HCNE investigator-initiated research.
 HCNE will decide when and where to submit results of these studies for publication.

 - HCNE shall maintain complete control over the content of its website, newsletter, and any other publications.
 No HCNE media will include any industry-sponsored promotional or marketing material or advertisements.

 - HCNE and members of its Board of Directors will strive to provide a balanced impartial view of data pertaining to commercial products.
 HCNE will not endorse specific products.